 Biofilms are also a leading cause of microbiological corrosion.
 They can contain sulfite-reducing or iron-depositing bacteria that destroy steel, wreaking havoc on water cooling system pipes.
 Microbiological corrosion accounts for up to 50 percent of the total costs of corrosion to economy.
 Compared with standard corrosion, it is 10 to 1,000 times quicker to develop and is 10 to 100 times more aggressive.
 If left untreated, this can have costly consequences to mission-critical equipment in cooling systems — leading to expensive repair work and downtime.

 BREAKING DOWN THE PROTECTIVE LAYER

 A treatment that breaks down the complex biofilm mechanism, exposing the bacteria hiding within, is critical.
 NCH Europe’s Water Treatment Innovation Platform has developed a patented liquid-based treatment called BioeXile that has been designed to keep up with the diverse and resilient matrix of biofilms and to destroy it.
 The exposed bacteria can then be treated with biocide, preventing them from going on to recolonize.

-About the Author: Dr. Simona Vasilescu has worked at NCH Europe for 18 years, the last three as product and marketing manager on the Water Treatment Innovation Platform.
+About the Author: best place to buy Pregabalin Dr. Simona Vasilescu has worked at NCH Europe for 18 years, the last three as product and marketing manager on the Water Treatment Innovation Platform.
 She graduated from the University of Bucharest with a biochemistry degree and finalized her PhD in molecular biology and genetics at UMIST, Manchester.